 Recent air-quality observations from across Europe for fine particulate matter (PM10 and PM2.5), ozone and nitrogen dioxide.
 Data is typically available for the most recent 2 days, and comprises - Europe's air quality monitoring network from the European Environment Agency (EEA) and additional data for Scotland from the Scottish Air Quality Database (SAQD)

 View that latest household waste management data for each of Scotland’s 32 local authority areas.

 View the latest figures and historic data for each of Scotland’s marine cage fish farms, including the weight of fish held on site, sea lice treatment use and the results of seabed monitoring surveys.

-This application provides a visual analysis of the national forest estate managed by Forestry Commission Scotland (FCS) – providing information on the trees and forests it manages.
+This application provides a visual analysis of the national forest estate managed by Forestry and Land Scotland – providing information on the trees and forests it manages.

 This application provides information about the size, distribution and composition of all forests and woodlands in Scotland and is essential for developing and monitoring policies and guidance to support their sustainable management.

 The Native Woodland Survey of Scotland (NWSS) was carried out from 2006-2013 in order to establish the first authoritative picture of Scotland’s native woodlands.

 Search the broad range of Scotland’s nature sites and their features of interest to examine their location, condition and any pressures on the condition.